rmariuzzo/Laravel-JS-Localization/README.md

 You may edit this file to define the messages you need in your Javascript code.
 Just edit the `messages` array in the config file. **Empty messages array will include all the language files in build**.

-To make only `pagination.php` & `validation.php` files to be included in build process:
+To make only `pagination.php` and `validation.php` files to be included in build process:

 ```php
 <?php